computations/lagrange-ng/README.md

 - `allow-ambiguous`: Allow coercion to an ambiguous state in the case that the tip range is too large for the specified max areas.
 By default this is _enabled_.
 Set this to false to enable it.
+- `lwr-threshold`: Limit output of states and splits to results which have a LWR above this value.
+For example `lwr-threshold = 0.5` will only report results with a LWR above `0.5`.

 If any of the arguments to the options has spaces, then it needs to be quoted.
 For example, if the tree file is `My Super Awesome Tree.nwk`, then